Lifesaving

 Lifesaving is the act involving rescue, resuscitation and first aid.
 It often refers to water safety and aquatic rescue; however, it could include ice rescue, flood and river rescue, swimming pool rescue and other emergency medical services.
-Lifesaving also refers to sport where lifesavers compete based on skills, speed and teamwork.
+Lifesaving also refers to sport where lifesavers compete based on skills, technique, speed and teamwork.
 Lifesaving activities specialized in oceanic environment is called surf lifesaving or coastal lifesaving.

 Those who participate in lifesaving activities as a volunteer are called lifesavers, and those who are employed to professionally perform lifesaving activities are called lifeguards.
+Surf lifesaving is a particularly common application.
+Lifesaving can also be developed as an aquatic sport.